As car insurance rates are concerned, getting older isn't a bad thing.

 |Gender||Average Annual Savings|

-For more information on good student discounts, see our guide here.
+For more information on car insurance for students, see our guide here.

-Your 20s are big in the world of insurance.
-Simply by moving from 19 to 20, you save an average of 20% on your car insurance.
-That’s because you’ve got a few more years of driving and life experience under your belt.
-All of which makes you a cheaper client to insure, which is good for the insurance companies.
+Moving into your 20s is a big life change as far as insurance is concerned.
+By turning 20, you could save an average of 20% on your car insurance.
+That’s because you’ve got a few more years of driving and life experience under your belt — all of which makes you a cheaper client to insure, which is good for the insurance companies.
 Still, there are some tricks of the trade to learn about your 20s in the world of insurance.
-Let’s take a look.

 It’s hard to pick one company that will give everyone the cheapest rate.
 People are too different and insurance is often too specific.
 But, we still want to deliver a starting point when you’re shopping around for car insurance.
-So, just like we did with our teens, we decided to compare five insurers with a standard user profile across five zip codes (all metrics constant) to determine who has the cheapest car insurance rates.
-Here are the results.
+We compared eight popular insurers, using a standard user profile to determine which company offered the cheapest car insurance rates.

 CHEAPEST CAR INSURANCE FOR 25-YEAR-OLDS